rootslab/cocker/Readme.md

 // a flag, also useful to manually disable/re-enable/check reconnection-loop Cocker.lost : Boolean

-// the last interval in millis between conneciton attempts.
+// the last interval in millis between connection attempts.
 Cocker.lapse : Number
 ```